US detects North Korea missile launch

-Washington (CNN)The US detected a ballistic missile launch out of North Korea at approximately 10:45 am.
-EST on Friday, the Pentagon confirmed to CNN.
+Washington (CNN)The US detected a ballistic missile launch out of North Korea at approximately 10:45 am eastern time on Friday, the Pentagon confirmed to CNN.

 They are assessing the launch and will have more soon.